 Along with having a beautiful location, St. Andrews State Park also has an impressive camping ground.
-Consisting of two loops and featuring easy access to Grand Lagoon, the campground has 123 RV-friendly sites that feature a mixture of 30 and 50 amp electrical connections.
+Consisting of two loops and featuring easy access to Grand Lagoon, the campground has 123 RV-friendly sites that feature a mixture of 30- and 50-amp electrical connections and water hookups.
 Reservations for the campground are available up to a year in advance and the peak season at St. Andrews State Park is during the summertime.

 St. Andrews State Park is located in western Florida within Bay County.
 There is one entrance and exit to the park that can be accessed via three smaller roads that are all connected to Front Beach Road.
 This road is very easy to find as it is one of the main roads in Panama City Beach, which is the closest town to the park.
 Other towns that are located nearby include Panama City (around 11 miles away), Laguna Beach (around 14 and a half miles away) and Seaside (around 35 miles away).
 The closest major city to St. Andrews State Park is Tallahassee, which can be found 107 miles to the east.